ardasalvarlilar/TodoApp1.0/README.md

 # TodoApp1.0
 improved my Todo app skills.
-But still missing parsing to the local storage
+But still missing parsing to the local storage <br>
+Used tailwind as css library